Heart Healthy Behaviors

 Let Us Help

-For over 20 years, Northland Cardiac Center at North Kansas City Hospital has provided leading-edge cardiac care and demonstrated a commitment to heart health in our community.
+For over 20 years, North Kansas City Hospital's Cardiology Department has provided leading-edge cardiac care and demonstrated a commitment to heart health in our community.
 Let us help you with your heart health needs and overall health goals.

 Call 816-221-HEAL to schedule an appointment with one of our cardiovascular specialists or to find other health resources to meet your needs.